eliasluoma/python-backtest/docs/index.md

 - `analyze`: Analyze market data
 - `export`: Export pool data to JSON files
 - `visualize`: Generate visualizations from data
+- `cache`: Manage the SQLite cache for pool data

 For detailed documentation of all commands and options, see the [CLI Guide](cli_guide.md).